 Role in club:

-I am the Club's membership secretary and web master.
+I am currently the Club's membership secretary and web master.
 I create the Club's web applications in php, HTML5, css, mySQL and Javascript.

 Cycling background: